What is Form 1116 and who needs to file it?

 Part II will look the same as with the previous form.
 The only difference will be the amount of taxes paid for this category of income.

-Part III and Part IV will reflect the computation of the passive income, with the ratio of passive income/standard deduction, which is significantly lower comparing to general income/standard deduction ratio.
+Part III and Part IV will reflect the computation of passive income.
+Including the ratio of passive income/standard deduction, which is significantly lower comparing to general income/standard deduction ratio.
 The portion of US taxes imposed on passive income will be allocated accordingly.

 Since the foreign taxes paid on passive income has covered the entire portion of US taxes imposed on passive income, Part IV of the Form 1116 will be empty.

-In Amy’s case, utilizing Foreign Tax Credit over the Foreign Earned Income Exclusion is a better decision, since the FEIE would cover only the first $104,100 of the earnings, while the passive income will be taxed regularly.
+In Amy’s case, utilizing Foreign Tax Credit over the Foreign Earned Income Exclusion is a better decision.
+Considering that the FEIE would cover only the first $104,100 of the earnings, while the passive income will be taxed regularly.